From crystal clear lakes to snow-capped mountains, this is the perfect itinerary for North Macedonia travel!

 Tetovo Mosque

-Tetovo Mosque, also known as ‘the painted mosque’ or ‘the colourful mosque’ is one of the most beautiful buildings in North Macedonia.
+Tetovo Mosque, also known as ‘the painted mosque’ or ‘the colourful mosque’ is one of the most beautiful buildings to visit in North Macedonia.
 Every inch is ornately painted in vibrant colours and you can easily spend an hour wandering around admiring its beauty.

 Tetovo mosque is free to enter but it is an active mosque so be sure to avoid prayer times.